dioramabastlerin/git-workshop/how-git-stores-data/index.en.md

-# Object Storage and the commit graph
+# Object Storage and the Commit Graph

 ---